Q1. What is the SA Live Music Club?

 - advance invitations and/or discounted admission to occasional special events such as voice and instrument workshops, masterclasses and presentations.

-Interested persons and people completing a Round of the Weekend Warriors Program from Round 49 onwards are welcome to apply for membership of the Club as described in FAQ 5.
+A. No. Interested persons and people completing a Round of the Weekend Warriors Program are welcome to apply for membership of the Club as described in FAQ 5.

 Q5.
-I haven’t done the Weekend Warriors Program.
-Can I still join the SA Live Music Club?
+How do I join the SA Live Music Club?

-A. Yes, subject to a membership cap, waiting list and joining fee.
-You may apply in writing and be proposed and seconded by two current financial members.
+A. You may apply in writing and be proposed and seconded by two current financial members.
 There is a joining fee and a cap on the number of members admitted to the Club.
 If the Club is full, applications will be added to a waiting list and processed when vacancies become available in order of time and date of receipt of the application.

 Please click here to download information about How to Apply.